l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

     ...
 ```

-This series of packer provisioners will:
+This sequence of packer provisioners will:

- - Upload the public SSH key file to `/tmp`.
+ - Upload the public SSH key file to `/tmp`
- - Add the SSH key to the root user account.
+ - Add the SSH key to the root user account
- - Upload the ansible vault password file to `/tmp`.
+ - Upload the ansible vault password file to `/tmp`
- - Run ansible to provision the SOE, using the specified playbook and roles (which are automatically uploaded to the VM by packer).
+ - Run ansible to provision the SOE, using the specified playbook and roles (which are automatically uploaded to the VM by packer)
- - Remove the SSH key file from the root user account, and delete the ansible vault password file once provisioning is complete.
+ - Remove the SSH key file from the root user account, and delete the ansible vault password file once provisioning is complete

-When these provisioning steps are complete, packer will power down the VM instance that it has created for the install and write the image out to the output directory defined within the builder configuration.

-One final change to note is that each of the provisioning steps have been labeled with the `only` keyword to ensure that they will be executed by the packer qemu builder, and not by the existing docker builder.
+One final change to note is that each of the provisioning steps have been labeled with the `only` keyword to ensure that they will be executed by the packer KVM builder, and not by the existing docker builder.
+The docker provisioners have also been updated in the same way:

-It was also necessary to modify the other docker related rules in a similar way:

 ```ruby
     ...